-Despite the debtor's high income, given the prospects for a substantial dividend due to the debtor's nonexempt assets (see the court's disposition of the objection, Docket #59 to the exemption of an IRA), a creditor is unlikely to seek dismissal of a chapter 7 case.
+Despite the debtor's high income, given the prospects for a substantial dividend due to the debtor's nonexempt assets (see the court's disposition of the objection, Docket #59 to the exemption of an IRA), the court concludes conversion is in the best interests of creditors.
+The case will be reconverted to chapter 7.

-12. 15-26281-A-13 STEPHEN TRUMAN HSM-5 MOTION TO APPROVE COMPENSATION OF TRUSTEE'S ATTORNEY 6-13-16 [134]
+12. 15-26281-A-13 STEPHEN TRUMAN HSM-5

+MOTION TO APPROVE COMPENSATION OF TRUSTEE'S ATTORNEY 6-13-16 [134]